October 2, 2025 · Mikhail Vasiliev

 The ideal game is one where a person can be anyone, do anything, and live in a world indistinguishable from reality.
 But I understood that the necessary technologies do not yet exist.
 So the only option was to keep moving in this direction.

-On the way to the ideal game, there is an important milestone—the universal game.
+On the way to the ideal game, there is an important milestone - the universal game.
 Its task is simpler: to create mechanics where genres, settings, scales, and roles can be freely combined within a single ruleset.

 An analysis of games showed that attempts had been made before, but universality was always incomplete (Cultist Simulator is a good example).

+My idea was born from a simple question: what if a game was like communication between the player and the game world in a 'game language'?
 Just as letters form words, and words form endless phrases, so too could these 'building blocks' create countless game situations.
 Not through scripted content, but through rules that allow them to combine.

 Experiments

 This was the beginning of experiments in universality.
-First—calculations 'on paper,' then—tasks for programmers and artists.
+First - calculations 'on paper,' then - tasks for programmers and artists.
 From 2018 to 2022, several projects were in development: Egypt New Kingdom, Primal Australia, Population, Adaptarium, Rome.
 But each of them stalled: attempts at universalization ended in dead ends, and the gameplay became uninteresting.

 Of all the experiments, only Flint Age (2022) made it to release.
 It came out 'clunky' and inconvenient, but for me it was an important milestone.